bridge-school/content/resources/1-Javascript-General-Topics/functions.md

 }
 ```

-Now this might start to look a bit intimidating, but let's break it down and demystify.
+Now, this might start to look a bit intimidating, but let's break it down and demystify.
 We have an expression being passed into
 a function call it looks like!
 Not only that, part of the expression is a function itself - how does this all work, what is the order?

 Well, one thing to remember, is that before any variables or expressions are passed into a function as an argument, they need to be resolved